Mumbai land row: Hindu Vidhidnya Parishad seeks transparent action on alleged Church encroachment

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What approach does the analysis recommend for resolving land disputes?
+What process does the article recommend for resolving the alleged encroachment?